msupercoder/SemiGrabber/README.md

 # SemiGrabber
-Simple Java Swing Tool to Grab Entire Website and Save it for offline use
+Simple Java Swing Tool to Grab Entire Website and Save it for offline use Work Only On *nix System